Last updated: 10/17/2020

 Given the vastness and complexity of the Star Wars CCG card base and mechanics, Gemp is not perfect at applying the intent of all cards, nor does it contain every single card allowed in live Star Wars CCG play (however, the cards not yet coded are generally not popular).
 The Design & Development Team does not create new cards under the parameter of “Is this possible in Gemp?”; however, to date, all virtual cards - perhaps with the help of many guidelines from the card pool reset of 2014 - are currently coded and do not have “impossible-to-code” mechanics.

 When did Gemp start?

 Tbiesty began developing the platform in 2013, and gradually began adding cards and features.
 Up through 2016, Gemp had many limitations and gaps in the card pool with respect to Standard format (or “Open”, as Gemp refers to it as).
 Beginning in early 2017, cards were added at a more rapid rate than ever before and many new features and capabilities were added as well.
-The Missing Card List is currently less than 110 cards deep (of approximately 3,100 Standard/Open legal cards).
+The Missing Card List is currently only ~100 cards deep (of approximately 3,100 unique Standard/Open legal cards).
 In mid-2020, Gemp went open source, which allowed a broader range of players/programmers to contribute new features, new cards, and bug resolutions.